scalar-labs/scalardb/schema-loader/README.md

 }
 ```

-### Create/Delete tables:
+### Create and delete tables
-You can create/delete tables that defined in the schema using SchemaLoader by simply passing Scalar DB configuration file, schema and additional options if needed.
+You can create and delete tables that are defined in the schema using SchemaLoader by simply passing Scalar DB configuration file, schema, and additional options if needed as shown below.

 ```java
 public class SchemaLoaderSample {